HermesBoots/holbertonschool-low_level_programming/0x0E-function_pointers/README.md

 ## A Goal Is Not Always Meant to Be Reached, It Often Serves Simply as Something to Aim At
 Writing a calculator program with function pointers.

+## Most Hackers Are Young Because Young People Tend to Be Adaptable.
+As Long as You Remain Adaptable, You Can Always Be a Good Hacker
+Printing the machine code of a program's own main function.